 - Release a litigation hold.

 - Exclude the mailbox from retention policies (so that the hold doesn’t apply).

 I don’t advocate releasing inactive mailboxes from eDiscovery holds as investigators often run eDiscovery cases and administrators might be unaware of the reasons for holds placed on mailboxes.

-In any case, the new page in the Compliance Center is a start.
+In any case, the new page in the Purview Compliance portal is a start.
 Let’s hope Microsoft expands its functionality to make it easier to manage inactive mailboxes.